 Report for SaaS revenue growth and churn management, providing detailed insights into key metrics like LTV, ARPU, MRR, churn, upgrades, and revenue retention.

-The Reactivated Recurring Revenue by Plan ID metric measures the amount of recurring revenue generated from reactivated customers, broken down by different subscription plans.
+Churned Recurring Revenue Delinquent by Plan ID measures the lost revenue due to cancelled subscriptions that were not paid on time, broken down by different subscription plan types.

 SaaS Quick Ratio measures a companys ability to cover its short term expenses, excluding accounts receivable, through its cash and liquid assets.